 Brian is a certified jam-aholic who aspires to one day being booed at Newport.
 He's been called Canada's Warren Zevon and his songs and performances are reminiscent of the spirit of John Prine, Leonard Cohen, Neil Young, Murray McLaughlan, Bruce Cockburn, Jerry Jeff Walker and Traffic.
 With strong lyrics and straight ahead performances - Brian sings it like he means it, because he really does mean it.

-Both on stage and in studio, Brian's styling jams are masterfully complemented by a wide variety of great musicians.
+Both on stage and in studio, Brian's stylings and jams are often complemented by a wide variety of masterful musicians.

 Music & His Life, in His own words

 My Mom was all about music and groaner humour.
 When I was little, her and my Dad would stick me on a train alone to North Bay to stay with my Irish Grandparents and their Irish CPR trainmen boarders for a few weeks each summer.
 Evenings there were beer, whiskey, cards, howling and dancing jigs & reels.
 When the trainmen were out on the rails, it’d be 78s & LPs from the 20s, 30s, 40s, newer crooners, Hank Snow, and French-Canadian music 24/7.
 There was no escape - it was music saturation bombing - and little me, I mostly hated it.

 Somehow, it all soaked in like I was a sponge.
 I don’t know how those old songs are structured but my fingers sure know where the songs are going before they get there, and I so love disappearing now inside those songs and emerging on the turning notes.
 Genres are irrelevant, but I love how genres can weave across one another and become the feeling you absolutely needed to have in each moment.